jjvanzon/Circular-Language-Spec/spec/type-safety-genericity-explicit.md

 Classes & Interfaces,

-You have to explain sooner, what's the use of fixing the class of an object reference.
+You might explain sooner, what's the use of fixing the class of an object reference.

-You have to discuss what's the use of fixing all classes, and what is the use of not fixing any classes.
+You might discuss what's the use of fixing all classes, and what is the use of not fixing any classes.

 Fixing the classes of objects and their contents results in exactly knowing how the an object looks and behaves.